Luispapiernik/Neural-Networks/README.md

-# python-project
+# Neural Networks

-This is a template for python projects
+This repository has some implementations of neural networks developed to practice basic concepts.